 Punny Name: In the original Japanese the names of the Joketsuzoku characters were Bilingual BonusPunny Names — Shanpū, Koron and Mūsu had Chinese-sounding names that coincidentally sounded like the English words for hygiene products; similarly, the Musk Dynasty warriors Haabu, Raimu, and Minto, whose Theme Naming revolves around food ("herb", "lime", and "mint".)
 The English and Spanish translations play the pun straight by spelling out the English words.

-Rapid Fire Fisticuffs: The Kachu Tenshin Amaguriken.
-Fans argue over whether this is an actual technique or not, but it does allow the trainee to pull this feat off.
+Rapid-Fire Fisticuffs: The Kachu Tenshin Amaguriken.
+It allows the trainee to pull this feat off.
 It was supposed to be training method use to increase the trainee's speed and precision.
 Ranma later transformed it into a NAMELESS technique against Ryoga.

 Real Men Hate Sugar: Hardcore Martial-Artist Saotome Ranma is a subversion of this trope: he personally loves elaborate ice cream sundaes and parfaits but would not be caught dead saying so, much less going to restaurants and ordering them.
 Fortunately, he is able to turn into a cute girl.
 This allows him to openly and gleefully order chocolate sundaes with a cherry on top in public; heck he even uses the cuteness of his appearance to scam free ice cream cones off the young and impressionable clerks!